kris9918/kris9918/README.md

 # 💫 About Me:
-I am a second-year master's student majoring in Applied statistics looking to improve my analytics skills and apply it in the world
+I’m a second-year master’s student in Applied Statistics, eager to sharpen my analytics skills and tackle real-world challenges.
+I’m driven by curiosity and excited to turn data into actionable insights!

 ## 🌐 Socials: